nauphone/ServerAccess/README.rst

     terminal=guake  -n  1  -T  {name}  -e  telnet {host} {port}

-Words placed in braces are called "templates".
+Words placed in braces are called "placeholders".
 You must use them to determine places where runtime data is being put.
-Supported templates are:
+Supported placeholders are:

 * host - here ServerAccess inserts host to connect to.
 Usually it is equal to 127.0.0.1, but you'd better use template for further compatibility.
 * port - here ServerAccess inserts port number.
 Port number is being generated dynamically, hence you cannot skip this template.
 * name - optional.
 When it is provided, ServerAccess inserts remote host name that you can use to distinguish between different terminals.
 * options - optional template that is used for backward compatibility with older versions

+**Important**: please do not forget about double whitespace between launcher options!

 FTP launcher
 ------------